Health

 What we asked the organisation to do in this case:

-• Apologise to Mr C for the failings this investigation has identified.
-The apology should meet the standards set out in the SPSO guidelines on apology available at www.spso.org.uk/leaflets-and-guidance.
+• Apologise to Mr C for performing perianal surgery on the wrong side of the anal canal.
+The apology should meet the standards set out in the SPSO guidelines on apology available at www.spso.org.uk/leaflets-and-guidance

 What we said should change to put things right in future: